jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

     * Assume a persona
     * Provide context for role-play

-In essence, if your prompts wouldn’t make sense to a person, they won’t make sense to the LLM/GenAI.
+In essence, if your prompts would make sense to a person, then they will probably make sense to the LLM/GenAI.

 # Prompt Engineering Patterns
 The main source for many of these Prompt Patterns is [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).